bessey/bt-elixir/README.md

 - Respect choke / unchoke
 - Respect interested / not interested
 - Save downloaded blocks to disk
-- Smarter connection handling
+- Dropped / timeout connection recovery
-- Get working as a script using escript
+- Get working as a script

 ## To Do

-- Use MapSets of piece indexes for pieces rather than arrays
 - Send have / cancel on completion of piece
 - Respond to requests for blocks
 - Listen for incoming connections